emqx/emqx-docs/en_US/data-integration/rule-get-started.md

 This page mainly introduces how to create a rule for data processing and attach an action to the rule using the EMQX Dashboard.
 Log in to the EMQX Dashboard and click **Integration** -> **Rules** in the left navigation menu.
 Then click the **Create** button, which directs you to the **Rules** page.
 Here, you can define the data source for your rule and determine the subsequent actions for the filtered messages.

 The demonstration on this page takes the republish action as an example, describing how to create a rule that processes messages received on the topic `t/#` and republishes the message to the topic `a/1`.
-However, the actions "printing the result to the Console" and "forwarding with data bridges" are also mentioned in [Add Action](#add-action).
+However, the actions "printing the result to the Console" and "forwarding with Sinks" are also mentioned in [Add Action](#add-action).

 ## Define a Data Source
 On the **Rules** page, input a name for your rule and add a note to facilitate future management.